 Thieves cleaner concentrate

 Thieves cleaner is a plant based and naturally derived concentrate.
-It doesn’t contain any harsh ingredients, while still working so well!
+It doesn’t contain any harsh ingredients, while cleaning so well!
 I use Thieves cleaner all around our house for cleaning kitchen countertops, appliances, windows, bathrooms, dusting and more.
 Since it’s a concentrate, you can decide how much you want to use in any of your DIY recipes.
 For most recipes, I use 1/2 – 2 capfuls of Thieves cleaner and can easily adjust as needed.

 Lemon essential oil

-Making the homemade dishwasher powder
+Making the DIY dishwasher detergent

-This dishwasher powder recipe is very simple, but it does require a little bit of time and planning.
+This dishwasher detergent recipe is very simple, but it does require a little bit of time and planning.
 Since we are making a powder, the ingredients are mixed together and then needs to dry completely which can take 12-24 hours.

 First, you need to add the 2 cups of baking soda, 1/2 cup of washing soda and 1/2 cup of citric acid to a glass or stainless steel bowl/pan.
 I find that the pan is nice for when it comes time to dry out the mixture.
 Mix these three ingredients together.